ShreyasPrasad/ShreyasPrasad.github.io/content/Blog/Formal Verification + AI?.md

 ### What's formal verification?

 I recently learned about software formal verification tools like [TLA+](https://lamport.azurewebsites.net/tla/tla.html) and [Alloy](https://alloytools.org/applications.html).
-These tools are magical - they let you model your distributed system as a state machine and verify that conditions you define, known as `invariants` are satisfied in all possible states.
+These tools are magical - they let you model your distributed system as a state machine and verify that conditions you define, known as `invariants`, are satisfied in all possible states.

-Questions like:
+Questions like:s

 ```
 What if our database write fails here?